ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ### Editor

-- **The BSS process now has cool new sound effects.** After a complaint was made by a community member, [nekodex](https://osu.ppy.sh/users/102) cooked up brand new satisfying sounds that accompany you through the beatmap submission process.
+- **The BSS process now has cool new sound effects.** After a complaint was made by a community member, ::nekodex::{ user-id=102 } cooked up brand new satisfying sounds that accompany you through the beatmap submission process.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>